barralf/deeplearning-coursera/2. Improving Deep Neural Networks/README.md

 (⚠️ NOT hyperparameters)

 Possible initializations of parameters:
-- random
+1. random
-- zeros
+2. zeros
-- He initialization
+3. He initialization

 The weights `W[l]` should be initialized randomly to **break symmetry**.

-The biases `b[l]` can be initialized to zeros.
-It is ok because symmetry is still broken so long as `W[l]` is initialized randomly.
+The biases `b[l]` can be initialized to zeros because symmetry is still broken so long as `W[l]` is initialized randomly.

 - Different initializations lead to different results.
 - Random initialization is used to break symmetry and make sure different hidden units can learn different things